The iconic and enigmatic front cover of The Stranger. Photo by Jim Haughton.

 "You should know by now, you've been there yourself"

-Back cover.
+Original back album cover.
 (L to R): Phil Ramone and Liberty Devitto.
 (L to R): Doug Stegmeyer, Richie Cannata, Billy Joel.

 Photos above are Columbia Records publicity photos by Jim Houghton except as noted. |